ClarisaD/ENVST-UA900_Park_Over_Plastic_Capstone_Seminar/assignments/How_Many_Ways_Can_A_Number_Be_Visualized.md

 ## How Many Ways Can A Number Be Visualized

-Data Visualization Exercise from class exploring representation and cognition with numbers.
+Data Visualization Exercise in class exploring representation and cognition with numbers.